 - Andreas Holzinger (University of Natural Resources and Life Sciences, Vienna)

-- Emily Postan (University of Edinburgh)
+- Ruis Santos (University of Zurich)

 Ultimately, we hope to stimulate interactions and discussions based on some of the latest developments in these fields with both established researchers, graduate and postgraduate students and possibly the general public.